Jesus-Guijarro/sensor-data-pipeline/README.md

 );

 -- INSERT DATA IN sensors
--- diff_temperature: Offset in °C that adjusts the measured temperature per sensor, using Alicante as the baseline city.
+-- diff_temperature: offset in °C that adjusts the measured temperature per sensor, using Alicante as the baseline city.
 INSERT INTO sensors (sensor_id, city, station, diff_temperature) VALUES (1,'Valencia','VALENCIA, UPV',-1),
   (2,'Murcia','MURCIA',1),